Skip to content

 Why it failed

 In early 2024, three things happened in quick succession.
 First, OpenAI launched Custom GPTs and the 'memory' feature, which let ChatGPT learn your preferences and style over time — for free.
 Second, Google added AI writing features directly into Gmail and Docs via Gemini.
 Third, Claude, Gemini, and Copilot all improved their writing quality dramatically, closing the gap with our style-matching.
 Our $50/month tool was suddenly competing with free features built into the platforms people already used.
+The product did not own the writing workflow; it only improved one step inside workflows that Gmail, Docs, ChatGPT, Claude, and Copilot already controlled.
 Churn spiked from 5% to 18% per month.
 New signups dropped because people tried ChatGPT's Custom GPTs first and found them 'good enough.'
 We went from 164 paying users to 60 in three months.
 The unit economics collapsed — our per-user fine-tuning costs were $8/month, and with 60 users at $50 the margin wasn't enough to sustain three founders.

 Key lesson

-Building an AI writing tool in 2023-2024 without a defensible moat beyond 'better output quality.'
+Building an AI writing tool in 2023-2024 without workflow ownership or a defensible moat beyond 'better output quality.'
 Quality is temporary — foundation model providers improve constantly, and they have billions of dollars of compute behind them.
 Our fine-tuning advantage lasted about 6 months before the base models caught up.
-We should have built the moat in distribution (integration into a specific workflow) or data (proprietary training data for a niche industry), not in model quality.
+We should have built the moat around owning a specific workflow, proprietary data, or an industry review path, not around model quality.

 Launched2023-10